Code-Institute-Submissions/elisabethoelmann-Project2/README.md

 [Please View the live project here](https://elisabethoelmann.github.io/Project2/)

 Rock paper scissors (commonly scissors, paper, rock or stone in Australia and New Zealand) is an intransitive  hand-game usually played between two people, in which each player simultaneously forms one of three shapes with an outstretched hand.
 These shapes are "rock" (a closed fist), "paper" (a flat hand), and "scissors" (a fist with the index finger and middle finger extended, forming a V).
 The earliest form of "rock paper scissors"-style game originated in China and was subsequently imported into Japan, where it reached its modern standardized form, before being spread throughout the world in the early 20th century.
+[Wikipedia] (https://en.wikipedia.org/wiki/Rock_paper_scissors)

 Rock Paper Scissors Lizard Spock is the same game, however, expanded with lizard and spock.
 This expanded form of the game was first used in the Big Bang Theory TV series, to settle a dispute about what to watch on TV between Sheldon and Raj in "The Lizard-Spock Expansion" (see rules below)